 Long-time involvement; A pioneer or practitioner who has actively promoted and developed New Zealand ju-jitsu over a substantial period of time.

 Outstanding service; A practitioner or administrator who has made a considerable and beneficial contribution to a particular area within the New Zealand ju-jitsu community.

-Nominations may be submitted to the NZJJF at any time along with comprehensive details of the nominee’s record of service.
+Nominations may be submitted to the NZJJF at any time along with comprehensive details of the nominee’s record of service to the SECRETARY.

 The NZJJF selects the most suitable candidate from those nominated.
 Where no nominations are received NZJJF may select a suitable candidate.
 Normally, only one award is made each year.
 An award need not be made every year.